Coat of arms of the Netherlands: Government

-Various versions of the Dutch Royal Arms are used by Government, the Parliament and courts.
-Government and its agencies generally use a simplified version of the Royal Arms without the mantle, the pavilion and the topped royal crown.
-This simplified Royal Arms also feature on the cover of passports, embassies and consulates.
-The versions used by the Legislature and its chambers shown the Royal Arms with the Royal Crown and a buckled dark-blue strap that bears the name of the Parliament or each chamber Staten-Generaal (States General), Eerste Kamer der Staten-Generaal (Senate), Tweede Kamer der Staten-Generaal (House of Representatives) in gold letters surrounding the shield.
+Various versions of the Dutch royal arms are used by Government, the Parliament and courts.
+Government and its agencies generally use a simplified version of the royal arms without the mantle, the pavilion and the topped royal crown.
+This simplified royal arms also feature on the cover of passports, embassies and consulates.
+The versions used by the legislature and its chambers show the royal arms with the royal crown and a buckled dark-blue strap that bears the name of the parliament or each chamber Staten-Generaal (States General), Eerste Kamer der Staten-Generaal (Senate), Tweede Kamer der Staten-Generaal (House of Representatives) in gold letters surrounding the shield.

-Royal Family
+Royal family

-Members of the Dutch Royal Family receive their own personalised arms which are based on the Royal Arms.
+Members of the Dutch royal family receive their own personalised arms which are based on the royal arms.
 For more details see Wapen van Nassau, Tak van Otto (in Dutch).